CommunityToolkit/WindowsCommunityToolkit/docs/controls/xaml-islands/InkToolbar.md

 keywords: windows 10, uwp, windows community toolkit, uwp community toolkit, uwp toolkit, InkToolbar, Windows Forms, WPF
 ---

-# InkToolbar controls for Windows Forms and WPF applications
+# InkToolbar control for Windows Forms and WPF

 The **InkToolbar** control provides an interface to manage an [InkCanvas](InkCanvas.md) for Windows Ink-based user interaction in your Windows Forms or WPF desktop application.